radius-project/docs/docs/content/author-apps/networking/howto-tls-termination-cert-manager/index.md

 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.5.4/cert-manager.yaml
 ```

+> You can find the other method, such as helm, to install cert-manager [here](https://cert-manager.io/docs/installation/#getting-started).

 ## Step 4: Set up HTTP-01 Challenge

 To use Let's encrypt, you need to configure [ACME Issuer](https://cert-manager.io/docs/configuration/acme/) using cert-manager.
 This how-to uses [HTTP-01 Challenge](https://cert-manager.io/docs/configuration/acme/http01/) to verify that a client owns a domain.